"Do you want to join us on a helicopter fly-in to the high country above Taupo, (central North Island of New Zealand)?" asked Pam, bless her!

 So Pam, me, and guide Steve clambered into the little round bubble under the rotors, and up, up and away we went over the range-top into the fine, clear sky as promised.

 The fly-in revealed the crystal-clear headwaters of the river we were to fish.
 It was fairly Summer low, with shallow runs dropping into pools where the river turned in an apparently never ending series of bends.

 All framed by high country tussock, right up to the mostly steep banks, dropping near to, or vertically into the water.
 Beautiful!

 Out of the helicopter on a small clearing in the high tussock, we rigged up the rods, and that's when things got a bit tense.

 Steve, our guide, and a good mate of mine saw the fly I was about to tie on, and launched into a frank and meaningful critique of "that hideous ugly beast".

 I suppose his misgivings were based on good experience, but I had some background success with the ugly number.
 But only in the right conditions - and in my view, the conditions on this day were just right.

 For one, the wind was blowing a near gale.
 For two, the high tussock growing up-to and hanging over the banks, and the few low bushes also over-hung the river.
 Perfect for launching unwary insects into the air and over the water.

 Once over that little tactics conference, we donned packs and waded into the tussock.

-But this tussock was something, thick and high.
+But this day the tussock was something, thick and high.
 We proceeded in expeditionary single file, Steve bludgeoning his way through the herbage closely followed by Pam.